blackBoxMod/github-welcome/readme.md

 ### Repositories
 I have a showcase of my repositories within the organization [CodeLabs-Case](https://github.com/CodeLabs-Case/)
-All work is my own and I add new projects showing what I am currently researching regularly
+All work is my own and I add new projects showing what I am currently researching monthly